ovh/docs/pages/platform/public-cloud/starting_with_cinder/guide.en-gb.md

 > [!primary]
 >
-> You can also read the OpenStack customer’s documentation directly on [the OpenStack website](https://docs.openstack.org/python-openstackclient/latest/){.external}.
+> You can also consult the OpenStack documentation available on the [OpenStack website](https://docs.openstack.org/python-openstackclient/latest/){.external}.
 >

 ### Basic operations